LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 *just messed you up*, what you missed until doing this problem:  After finishing the actual problem, *actively* follow up and ask yourself:

-- What did I get in the end that I was misssing initially?
+- What did I get in the end that I was missing initially?
 What was the connection I made?
 - Does this example fit in to some larger idea/abstraction/generalization in a way that I did not see before?
 - How am I going to look at this so I can make a similar connection in a similar (or maybe only partly similar) problem?
-- Is there a kernal here that I can think of as a new tool in my bag of tricks?
+- Is there a kernel here that I can think of as a new tool in my bag of tricks?

 Your answers are the most important things to take away.
 The extra consideration puts them more in